 Even if you decide to homeschool your kid, you have to keep track of their progress, and a good way to do it is by keeping a homeschool portfolio.

-Read our guide to get all the answers about homeschool record keeping and sign up for our service if you’re thinking about homeschooling your kids and need assistance.
+Read our guide to get all the answers about homeschool record keeping and if you’re thinking about homeschooling your kids and need assistance.

 Not only is the portfolio helpful if you wish to get started in homeschooling, but it is also mandatory in some states—at least if your child wants to go to college.
 Many of the top colleges request a portfolio from all of their applicants.

 Note that some of the easiest states to homeschool do not require a formal homeschool portfolio, but you should still keep one.
 These portfolios can have a certain emotional value in your and your child’s life.

 Keeping a homeschool portfolio isn’t difficult since you have absolute freedom to make one as you please.
 If you’re not sure how to write one, here are some suggestions about the most common types of homeschool portfolios to get you started:

 |This option is for organized people who’d like to sort everything in their portfolio by date, subject, etc. It’s an easy-to-manage and accessible way of keeping a paper portfolio, and it’s specifically suited for an arts and crafts curriculum

 |People who prefer having an electronic copy of their files can keep digital portfolios.
 Paper gets damaged, lost, or misplaced, but storing data in a computer hardly involves any risk.
 The sorting options with this method are endless—you can keep everything in a single folder or divide it into many subfolders for every subject or project

 |This is a great alternative for keeping writing assignments, transcripts, and other paper portfolio elements.
 You can add protector pages for security and sort the binder tidily with dividers and photo album pages if necessary